-Students will provide written feedback of each case observed during the semester to the Co-Directors.
+Students will log each case in Typhon and provide written feedback of each case observed during the semester as part of that case log.
 Discussion time regarding these experiences will be provided during GENE 528 Principles and Practice of Genetic Counseling and GENE 529 Psychosocial Issues in Genetic Counseling.
 In addition, students will prepare a counseling outline for specific assigned role play cases.
 Specific guidelines for developing these counseling outlines will be discussed during the early part of fall semester.

-MEDICAL GENETICS, TERMINOLOGY & ANATOMY REVIEW:
+\MEDICAL GENETICS, TERMINOLOGY & ANATOMY REVIEW:

-First year, during first week of fall semester - Ms. Merrill
+First year, during first week of fall semester - with Michelle Merrill